 How Much Time Will I Need To Spend Managing My Investments?

-Since auto-bid will now be the only option, you will spend zero time managing your investment.
+Since auto-bid is the only option, you will spend zero time managing your investment.

 What’s The Minimum Deposit / Investment?